Meet Our Lab

 Ajua Duker was a research specialist from 2015-17.
 She is currently an Assistant Professor of Psychology at New York University.

 Andra Geana was a graduate student from 2010-15.
-She is currently a postdoc at Brown University.
+She is currently an Assistant Professor of Psychology and Neuroscience at Providence College.